Generic Name: imatinib (im MA ta nib)

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Imatinib should be taken with a meal.
+Imatinib should be taken with a meal and a large glass of water.
 Do not take imatinib on an empty stomach.

 Do not crush, chew, or break an imatinib tablet.
 The medicine from a crushed or broken pill can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
 If this occurs, wash your skin with soap and water or rinse your eyes with water.
 Ask your doctor or pharmacist how to safely handle and dispose of a crushed or broken tablet.